tyan001/FreeSurfer-Docker/README.md

 More on Docker: https://www.docker.com/

-Can find Ubuntu image here for Docker: https://hub.docker.com/r/tyan001/freesurfers
+You can find Ubuntu image here for Docker: https://hub.docker.com/r/tyan001/freesurfer

 ## How to use this repository?
 1. Clone this repository.